 The films from 2002 so there are no issues with audio or picture quality.
 There are no extras included but thankfully the most important thing on any disc, the film is flawless.

-Windtalkers (2002) is available now on blu-ray although it’s a little hard to obtain this one I think it needs re-issuing.
+Windtalkers (2002) is available now on blu-ray on Amazon although it’s a little hard to obtain this one I think it needs re-issuing.

 For those of you yet to see the film I’ll leave you with a little taster…